We round up the latest employment news.

 The manifesto calls for:

-A mandate for large companies (over 250 employees) to introduce menopause action plans to support female employees experiencing menopause
+A mandate for large companies (over 250 employees) to introduce menopause action plans to support female employees experiencing the menopause

 Tax incentives to encourage employers to integrate menopause into occupational health